thejsway/thejsway/manuscript/intro02.md

 !!! quote

-    "The computer programmer is a creator of universes for which he alone is the lawgiver.
-No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops."
-(Joseph Weizenbaum)
+    “The computer programmer is a creator of universes for which he alone is the lawgiver.
+No playwright, no stage director, no emperor, however powerful, has ever exercised such absolute authority to arrange a stage or field of battle and to command such unswervingly dutiful actors or troops.“ (Joseph Weizenbaum)

 ## TL;DR